jasalt/milkilo-tracker/README.md

     CREATE DATABASE milkilo;

-Add database role `dbuser` with password `dbpass` and authorize it to do CREATE, DELETE, UPDATE tables etc. Consult the well written [PostgreSQL Documentation][3].
+Add two database roles `dbuser` and `dbadmin` with password `dbpass`.
+Authorize `dbuser` to do anything with the default (public) schema and make `dbadmin` a superuser who can alter functions (used by ragtime).
+Consult the well written [PostgreSQL Documentation][3].

     CREATE USER dbuser WITH PASSWORD 'dbpass';
-    GRANT ALL PRIVILEGES on DATABASE milkilo to dbuser;
+    GRANT ALL PRIVILEGES on SCHEMA public to dbuser;

+    CREATE USER dbadmin WITH PASSWORD 'dbpass' SUPERUSER;

 Run migrations to add some tables: